Will Geer: Career

-He acted with the Group Theatre (New York) studying under Harold Clurman, Cheryl Crawford and Lee Strasberg.
-He acted in radio, appearing as Mephistopheles (the Devil) in the 1938 and 1944 productions of Norman Corwin's The Plot to Overthrow Christmas.
-He also acted in the radio soap opera Bright Horizon.
+Geer acted with the Group Theatre (New York) studying under Harold Clurman, Cheryl Crawford, and Lee Strasberg.
+Geer acted in radio appearing as Mephistopheles (the devil) in the 1938 and 1944 productions of Norman Corwin's The Plot to Overthrow Christmas.
+Geer also acted in the radio soap opera Bright Horizon.

 Blacklist

-Geer was blacklisted in the early 1950s for refusing to testify before the House Committee on Un-American Activities.
+Geer was a Communist Party member since the 1930s and made “repeated appearances at fundraisers for the American Communist Party” over the years.
+Because of this, Geer was blacklisted in the early 1950s for refusing to testify before the House Committee on Un-American Activities.
 As a result, he appeared in very few films over the next decade.
-Among them was Salt of the Earth (1954) which starred and was produced, directed and written by blacklisted Hollywood personnel.
+Among those was Salt of the Earth (1954).
+He starred in it; it was produced, directed, and written by blacklisted Hollywood personnel.
 It told the story of a miners' strike in New Mexico from a pro-union standpoint.
-The film was denounced as "subversive", and faced difficulties in its production and distribution as a consequence.
+The film was denounced as "subversive", consequently it faced difficulties during production and in distribution.